nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

     1. Test case: `view 1`<br>
-       Expected: First person is viewed from the list.
-Details of the deleted contact shown in the status message.
+       Expected: First person is selected to be viewed.
+Details of the viewed person shown in the View Person Panel.
 Timestamp in the status bar is updated.

     1. Test case: `view 0`<br>
        Expected: No person is viewed.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `view`, `view x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect view commands to try: `view`, `view x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_